kexiZeroing/kexiZeroing.github.io/src/blog/notes-on-domain-specific-chatgpt.md

 description: ""
 added: "Mar 25 2023"
 tags: [AI]
-updatedDate: "Mar 22 2025"
+updatedDate: "July 14 2025"
 ---

 ## What are Vector Embeddings?
 Vector embeddings are central to many NLP, recommendation, and search algorithms.
-Sometimes we have a dataset with columns of numeric values or values that can be translated into them.
-Other times we come across something more abstract like an entire document of text.
-We create vector embeddings, which are just lists of numbers, for data like this to perform various operations with them.
+We create vector embeddings, which are just lists of numbers, to perform various operations with them.
 A whole paragraph of text or any other object can be reduced to a vector.

 There is something special about vectors that makes them so useful.
 This representation makes it possible to translate semantic similarity as perceived by humans to proximity in a vector space.
 In other words, when we represent real-world objects and concepts such as images, audio recordings, news articles, and user profiles as vector embeddings, the semantic similarity of these objects and concepts can be quantified by how close they are to each other as points in vector spaces.